Master materialized views

 Understanding the Materialized View parameters

-When you create a Materialized View in the UI, Tinybird will automatically recommend the best parameters for most use cases.
+When you create a Materialized View in the UI, Tinybird automatically recommends the best parameters for most use cases.
 It is useful to understand these parameters for more complex use cases.

 Sorting Key